aponce6/Diversity-in-Cornell-Economics.github.io/pages/events.md

-<strong>Donuts with DICE - Fields of Economics Research</strong> Friday, April 21st, 11:30am - 1:00pm MVR 2219
+<strong>Donuts with DICE - Fields of Economics Research</strong> Friday, April 21st, 11:30am - 1:00pm in MVR 2219
 <ul>
 <li>Panel discussion, informal networking to follow</li>
 <li>DICE is hosting a panel of Cornell graduate students in economics-related fields for interested undergraduate and masters students.</li>